aclaflin/SQL/wk2.md

 	* Is table 1NF and are all non-key attributes determined only by the entire primary key?
 		* Problem solved by 2NF can only occur in a table with a composite primary key
 		* If the table has a single column PK, this problem cannot occur and if 1NF, then also 2NF
 	* If only one PK per relation (table) - is 2NF
   * Cannot have partial dependencies if no composite primary key

 3NF - remove determinants (redundancies)
 * remove determinants (fields that are defined by something other than PK)
+* Is 3NF if 2NF and there are no non-key attributes determined by another nonkey attribute
+* Even 3NF can have anomolies

 BCNF - Boyce Codd Normal Form
+* Is the table 3NF and are all the determinatants also candidate keys?
+* I swera to construct my tables so that all nonkey columns are dependent on
+	* the key (1NF)
+	* the whole key (2NF)
+	* and nothing but the key (3NF and BCNF)

 4NF
+* Have multiple values determined by multivalues dependency been moved to a separate table?

 5NF
+* eliminates problem where tables were split apart but incorrectly joined

+Domain/key normal form (DK/NF)
+* All constraints on data values be logical implications of the definition of domains and keys
+* Basically synonymous with BCNF

 ## Steps to DB design
 1. Gather data to be stored - Fields